-- Engagement – Part of the journey towards improving responses to your webinar ads, is sharing posts that encourage participation amongst your community.
-These opportunities help to generate awareness, create trust, identify the best leads, and pinpoint how your perfect audience discusses the needs and challenges that are presented to them.
+- Engagement – Party of the journey towards improving your webinar ads’ responses is sharing posts that encourage participation amongst your community.
+These opportunities help generate awareness, create trust, identify the best leads, and pinpoint how your perfect audience discusses the needs and challenges presented to them.

 - A consistent user journey – Test varying ad copy and imagery to target various audience segments.
 It’s possible to created dedicated webinar registration landing pages that match the message of each segment.
 This means you can deliver a wholly cohesive user experience throughout a user’s journey.

-- Lookalike audiences – When you begin generating leads from your ads, you can use the information of the registrants, with express permission, to create a GDPR friendly lookalike audience that helps to continue molding your ideal audience.
+- Lookalike audiences – When you begin generating leads from your ads, you can use the registrants’ information, with express permission, to create a GDPR friendly lookalike audience that helps to continue molding your ideal audience.

-No matter how you decide to promote your webinar, be sure that, you’re tracking how effective each platform is.
+No matter how you decide to promote your webinar, be sure that, you’re tracking each platform’s effectiveness.
 This means you can push your resources down the most effective avenues.

 Building Your Webinar Sales Funnel